plowsec/idangr/README.md

 }
 ```

 Right-click within Hex-Rays and select "Build call state".
 This will create an angr call state and automatically define symbolic variables for every parameter of the function.
-There is also "Explore from here" that does the same thing AND trigger an angr's exploration (the default one).
+There is also "Explore from here" that does the same thing AND triggers an angr's exploration (the default one).

 Then you can use it in the Python console like this: